tsondo/kohya_ss_docker/README.md

 ---

 📖 New to WSL/Docker on Windows?
-See the HOWTO guide (HOWTO.md) for step‑by‑step instructions on installing Docker inside WSL (Ubuntu 22.04) before using this project.
+See the [HOWTO guide](HOWTO.md) for step‑by‑step instructions on installing Docker inside WSL (Ubuntu 22.04) before using this project.

 📘 New to Docker or LoRA training in general?
-Check out GETTING_STARTED.md for a plain‑language introduction: what Docker is, what Kohya does, what’s persistent vs. ephemeral in this build, and how to prepare your first dataset.
+Check out the [GETTING_STARTED.md](GETTING_STARTED.md) guide for a plain‑language introduction: what Docker is, what Kohya does, what’s persistent vs. ephemeral in this build, and how to prepare your first dataset.

 ---